microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 anyone starting to work on this feature.
 From there, I imagine the following work would be needed:

-* [ ] Change the `globalHotKey` to a list of `globalHotkeys`. `AppHost` would need to be able to get _all_ of these hotkeys, and register all of them.
+* [ ] Add a `globalSummon` action. `AppHost` would need to be able to get _all_ of these actions, and register all of them.
 Each one would need to be assigned a unique ID, so `WM_HOTKEY` can identify which hotkey was pressed.
-    - This could be committed without any other args to the `globalHotkeys`.
-      We'd assume the "default" behavior or summoning the MRU window, where it is, no dropdown, to start with.
-From there, we'd add the remaining
+    - This could be committed without any other args to the `globalHotkeys`. in this initial version, the behavior would be summoning the MRU window, where it is, no dropdown, to start with.
+From there, we'd add the remaining properties:
-      properties:
     * [ ] Add support for the `hideWhenVisible` property
     * [ ] Add support for the `desktop` property to control how window summoning interacts with virtual desktops